 Our research shows that more people carpool to work here in the North Avenue Historic District (65.9%) than in 100.0% of the neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the North Avenue Historic District neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the North Avenue Historic District neighborhood buck this trend.
 56.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.0% of U.S. neighborhoods.

 In addition, neighborhoodScout's exclusive research revealed that 94.6% of the adult residents in the North Avenue Historic District neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 97.0% of the neighborhoods in America.